kahowong1997/Corral-Scattering-Numerical-Framework/README.md

 Numerical framework for computing Green's Functions under renormalization from scattering potentials.
 Optimized for Magnet-Superconductor Hybrid (MSH) systems using Python (Numba).

 # Project Overview
 This framework provides a suite of high-performance tools designed to obtain the topological Hamiltonian for MSH systems.
-The core of the project focuses on the Renormalization of the zero energy Green's Functions due to corral scattering potentials, allowing for the precise identification of topological phases and Majorana signatures in real space.
+The core of the project focuses on the **Renormalization of the zero energy Green's Functions** due to corral scattering potentials, allowing for the precise identification of topological phases and Majorana signatures in real-space.

 The framework is built on analytical foundations, using Cauchy's residue theorem to bypass the computational bottlenecks of standard numerical integration.
-The core of this framework is its ability to analytically solve for the hybrid Green's function $G(k_x, Y)$ for Quasi-1D system with horizontal corral and efficiently compute $G(X,Y)$ for 2D system in real space with arbitrary corral, allowing the definition of an effective topological Hamiltonian for a MSH chain with magnetic adatoms deposited on a superconducting substrate renormalized by the presence of quantum corral.
+The core of this framework is its ability to analytically solve for the hybrid Green's function $G(k_x, Y)$ for Quasi-1D system with horizontal corral and efficiently compute $G(X,Y)$ for 2D system in real-space with arbitrary corral, allowing the definition of an effective topological Hamiltonian for a MSH chain with magnetic adatoms deposited on a superconducting substrate renormalized by the presence of quantum corral.

 ## Theoretical Foundation: The Rashba Superconducting Substrate